 Soil hydraulic properties retrieval using microwave remote sensing based on a well-controlled outdoor setup.

 Characterization of crop canopies and water stress related phenomena using microwave remote sensing methods.

-Calibration and validation activities associated with ESA’s Soil Moisture and Ocean Salinity (SMOS) mission launched in 2009 and the NASA’s upcoming Soil Moisture Active Passive (SMAP) mission scheduled for launch in 2014.
+Calibration and validation activities associated with ESA’s Soil Moisture and Ocean Salinity (SMOS) mission launched in 2009 and NASA’s Soil Moisture Active Passive (SMAP) mission launched in 2015.

 Forschungszentrum Jülich GmbH